MultiX-Amsterdam/multix-docs/exam.md

 Optional:
 - [x] Provide a suggested study plan for the students to prepare exams (e.g., re-watch lecture recordings, review course slides, redo assignments, prepare one page cheatsheet, etc).
 - [x] If a student has conflicts in scheduling exams, one solution is to have the student take two (or multiple) exams together in one location.
-In this situation, ensure that the digital test office has communicated this well with the exam desk to allocate a desk for the student to stay longer.
+In this situation, ensure that the exam desk has allocated a desk for the student to stay longer.
 There is a chance that the people on site does not know the situation due to a lack of communication.

 ## <a name="just-before"></a>Just Before the Exam